Feastio

 The Sioux Chef grew up on the Pine Ridge Reservation in South Dakota.
 After high school, a job with the U.S. Forest Service helped him realize the value plants have long held among Indigenous communities, whether as food or medicine.

 In the past, Indigenous cuisine wasn't usually at the top of my mind when choosing where to dine in the United States.
-However, I'm now changing this.
+However, I'm changing this now.
 Restaurants specializing in local cuisines have always been my priority when traveling abroad.

 I'm spoiled with Mexican and Vietnamese restaurants in Austin, but Native American cuisine is scarce.
 So, I was especially curious to experience dining at Owamni.